Mary A. Ahrens: Career

 In addition to the law and suffrage, Ahrens was active in social services.
 In 1890, she became the founding president of the Chicago Immediate Aid Society, which opened a relief station offering meals and lodging to homeless men as well as helping them find work.
 Recognizing a similar need among women, in early 1894 she founded the Mary A. Ahrens Mission, a home for destitute women in Chicago at 48 Peck Court.
 The mission house moved to 1324 Indiana, an area called "The Patch", after an Easter donation by F.H.
 Cooper on land owned by the Garret Biblical Institute.
 She was vice-president of the Protective Agency for Women and Children, and vice-president of the Illinois Women's Press Association.

-Her date of death is uncertain, but she was alive when her husband Louis died in October 1907.
+She died in Chicago in 1921, aged 84.